3 Things Gardeners Can Do To Help The Declining Honey Bee Population

 Provide a wealth of choices for honey bees to collect nectar and pollen from.
 Some excellent choices are listed below.

-• WATER IN THE LATE MORNING – honey bees are busy all day long collecting nectar.
+Honey bees are busy all day long collecting nectar.
 The early morning hours are heavily populated with bees out looking for nectar.
-If you water really early in the morning to try and beat the hot heat you will also be washing off a good majority of the pollen that was produced.
-Try to water only the roots or wait until midmorning, when the sun will dry off the plants quicker.
+If your watering really early in the morning to try and beat the hot heat you will also be washing off a good majority of the pollen that was produced.
+Try to water only the roots or wait until mid-morning, when the sun will dry off the plants quicker.

 It is important to remember that not only is it the honey bee that is declining in numbers but many species of pollinators both wild and even domestic are in decline.

-• Urbanization and decline of habitat is one part of a larger issue.
+- Urbanization and the decline of habitat is one part of a larger issue.

-• There are less food sources, nesting sites & places for pollinators of types to live.
+- There are fewer food sources, nesting sites & places for pollinators of types to live.

 Quick Recap 3 Things Gardeners Do To Help Declining Honey Bee Population

-1.)
-Use natural products to control garden pests
+- Use natural products to control garden pests.